PAMinerva/paminerva.github.io/docs/LearnVulkan/A.02-Matrices.md

 <br>

-# 5 - The identity matrix
+# 5 - Identity matrix

 The identity matrix is a square matrix in which all the elements are zero, except for the entries on the main diagonal, which are all 1.
 The main diagonal consists of elements $M_{ij}$ where $i=j$.